eibiflo/cf_cookiemanager/Documentation/Configuration/FrontendSettings/Index.rst

 Frontend Consent Modal:
 ======================

-The consent modal is the first Modal that the user sees.

-From here, they can proceed to advanced settings or directly accept all services.
+From here, you can make advanced settings for the Consent Modal.
+UI Position, Button Logics, and more.

 The layout of the box can be influenced through :guilabel:`layout_consent_modal,transition_consent_modal,position_consent_modal` in the backend.